 I’m not the most organized person by nature, but people think I am.
 The reason why?
 I use a LOT of tools to help me!
 Having a digital calendar that is synched to include my home, business, personal and kids’ calendars (yes, they each have their own!) helps me juggle the household and every family member’s activities with relative ease.
 And, at this time of year, seasonal apps (like “Christmas Gift List”) help me manage my shopping list and budget.
 There is an app out there for pretty much anything you can imagine, and many are free (or very inexpensive), so use them to your advantage.

 This was a big one for me.
 As a work-at-home-Mom, I would often find myself staying up late at night to fulfill client deadlines, then getting up early with my little ones.
 Many days I’d walk my daughter to school wearing yoga pants and whatever shirt was cleanest in my clothing pile.
 It definitely affected me… I never truly felt “ready to take on the day”.
 But, over the past year, I have made a conscious decision to limit the yoga pants and take a few moments to dress nicely in the morning.
 I’m not talking anything fancy… a simple top and pair of jeans or khakis with a scarf or complementary jewellery is enough to make me feel put-together.
 It helps put me in the right mindset for the day.

 I’ll admit that doing these things isn’t always easy… there are infant feeding schedules to accommodate, work deadlines and unexpected commitments that crop up.
 Believe me, I get it.
 But realizing that taking time to renew your mind, body and spirit IS important is the first step to reconnecting with yourself and feeling good again.
 My youngest child is now 3.5 years old, and I only started feeling like my old self over the past 8 months.
 It takes time, but it can be done.

-Here’s to a wonderful 2014!
-Wishing you a year filled with health, happiness and fun!
+Here’s to a wonderful year ahead, filled with health, happiness and fun!